Dandruff and thinning hair can be irritating and embarrassing for many people. The good news is homemade treatments can be very effective.

 Combine the oils in a small dropper bottle.
 Replace the cap and gently roll the bottle from side to side to combine the oils.

-I find that itโs best to use this serum at night before bed in order to give it plenty of time to sink in.
+I find that it’s best to use this serum at night before bed to give it plenty of time to sink in.
 To use, simply part dry hair into sections and apply several drops directly onto the scalp.
 Use your fingertips to massage the oil into your scalp and leave it on overnight.

 In the morning, shampoo and condition as usual.
 Use within 6 months.

 5. Apple Cider Vinegar Hair Rinse

 Raw apple cider vinegar is rich in vitamins, minerals, and probiotics.
-Itโs also antibacterial [source] and antifungal [source], making it a great homemade treatment for dandruff.
-Combine that with witch hazel and grapefruit oil, which helps soothe inflammation and cuts down on oily buildup, and youโre one step closer to clean, shiny, flake-free hair.
+It’s also antibacterial [source] and antifungal [source], making it a great homemade treatment for dandruff.
+Rinsing your hair with this wonder ingredient can help nix flakes and balance the pH of your scalp and hair.

--1/4 cup raw organic apple cider vinegar
+—¼ cup raw organic apple cider vinegar

--2 tablespoons witch hazel
+—2 tablespoons alcohol-free witch hazel

 -5 drops grapefruit essential oil

--1/2 cup purified water
+—½ cup purified water

 Combine ACV, witch hazel, and water in an 8-ounce squirt bottle and shake well.

 Next time you take a shower, shampoo your hair as usual and squeeze out the excess water from your hair.
 Use the tip of the bottle to part the hair, and gently squeeze the ACV mixture onto your scalp.
-Let it sit for about 5 minutes before rinsing out (no need to shampoo again if you donโt want to).
+Let it sit for about 5 minutes before rinsing out (no need to shampoo again if you don’t want to).
 Follow up with conditioner.

 6. Cleansing + Detoxifying Scalp Scrub

-Sometimes all your scalp really needs is a gentle scrub.
+Sometimes, all your scalp really needs is a gentle scrub.
 Not only can it slough away dead skin cells and dandruff, but it also boosts blood flow to the scalp, which is vital for long, healthy locks.

-While there are many different exfoliators you can use on your scalp, I recommend sticking with plain old white sugar if youโve got it.
-Itโs softer than other exfoliators, so it wonโt over-stimulate the scalp.
-And itโs cheap!
-But if you donโt have white sugar, you can use coffee grounds, fine sea salt, ground almonds, or baking soda.
-Finer grains, such as almond flour and baking soda, are gentler, but they wonโt provide as much exfoliation.
+But if you don’t have white sugar, you can use coffee grounds, fine sea salt, ground almonds, or baking soda.
+Finer grains, such as almond flour and baking soda, are gentler, but they won’t provide as much exfoliation.

--1/2 cup white sugar
+—½ cup white sugar

 -2 tablespoons sweet almond oil